cooscoos/air_qual/README.md

 ## Indoor Air quality

-Location names match traffic flow data
+Geographical location codes names match traffic flow data
-- 7a41
+- 7a41 (A closer but no data, B and C are 1km away)
-- 1b14
+- 1b14 (A and B in same home)
-- 7a41_remote: approx 1km away from location 7a41

 Locations contain subfolders A and B if they have more than one monitoring location in a single indoor location.